 Both Wednesday and Thursday were busy, full workdays, and by the day’s end, I was wiped.
 Surely my low-energy weekday start required more rest, but yesterday’s 9-to-9 day (Did you see us at the Esprit de She race last night?) reminded me of how tricky it can be to find work-life balance.
 Sure, I work hard, and sometimes those days are long, but I’m lucky to have a job where I can (and am encouraged to) take breaks frequently — good for my body and my mind.
 (Read why here.)

 The other contributor to my bummer feeling this week: Making the decision to not participate in the Esprit de She last night.
-I felt great about my walk-run-walk in the July 5K (see how happy at right, after I finished with my best time of 45 minutes — read the full report in our Unedited blog here), but really wanted to shave off some time for this race.
+I felt great about my walk-run-walk in the July 5K, but I really wanted to shave off some time for this race.

 Welllllll, I haven’t really been training, per se.
 I’ve been walking a bit.
 That’s been nice.
 But working up to running?
 Not so much.